 It’s the third book written by Dr. Bernard, whose parents were both registered nurses.
 Her solo practice, Gulf Coast Direct Primary Care, is in Fort Myers, Florida, where she also serves as president of the Collier County Medical Society and president of the grassroots advocacy group Physicians for Patient Protection.

-Dr. Bernard says her passion for the scope-of-practice issue is “about making sure that patients have the right quality of care and making sure that we're going to have the care for ourselves because, ultimately, we're all going to be patients someday.”
+Dr. Bernard said her passion for the scope-of-practice issue is “about making sure that patients have the right quality of care and making sure that we're going to have the care for ourselves because, ultimately, we're all going to be patients someday.”

 Dr. Bernard is a member of the Florida Medical Association and the AMA, and research from the AMA is cited throughout her book.

 That study analyzes the American Association of Colleges of Nursing’s list of accredited doctorate of nursing practice (DNP) programs.
-Of the 533 DNP programs established between 2005 and 2018, researchers found, only 15% were clinical in nature while the others focused on leadership and administration topics.
+Of the 533 DNP programs established between 2005 and 2018, researchers found, only 15% were clinical in nature, while the others focused on leadership and administration topics.

 “That means 85% don't give them any additional clinical training, yet now they have doctor in front of their name,” Dr. Bernard said.
 “Patients don't know that it's almost more like an academic type of a doctorate than a clinical doctorate.”